djessich/cookbook-pyload/README.md

 * `instance_name` - Specifies a unique name for the instance to be configured.
 Reserved default instance names are `default` and `pyload`.
 This is the name property.
 * `source` - Specifies the config file template source.
 By default, this depends on the instance version.
 * `cookbook` - Specifies the cookbook from which to load the config file source.
 By default, this is set to `pyload`.
 * `auto_login` - Specifies if login should be skipped if single user.
-Applies only to config version 2.
 By default, this is set to `false`.
 * `basic_auth` - Specifies if basic authentication should be enabled for web interface.
-Applies only to config version 1.
 By default, this is set to `false`.
 * `change_downloads` - Specifies if owner and group of downloaded files should be changed.
 By default, this is set to `false`.
 * `change_file` - Specifies if mode of downloaded files should be changed.
 By default, this is set to `false`.
 * `change_group` - Specifies if group of running process should be changed.
 By default, this is set to `false`.
 * `change_user` - Specifies if user of running process should be changed.
 By default, this is set to `false`.
 * `checksums` - Specifies if checksums should be checked.
-Applies only to config version 1.
 By default, this is set to `false`.
 * `chunks` - Specifies the maximum connections for one download.
 By default, this is set to `3`.
 * `console` - Specifies if logging to console should be enabled.
-Applies only to config version 2.
 By default, this is set to `true`.
 * `console_color` - Specifies if console log should be colored if logging to console is enabled.
-Applies only to config version 2.
 By default, this is set to `false`.
 * `debug_level` - Specifies the debug level.
-Applies only to config version 2.
 Must be one of `debug`, `trace` or `stack`.
 By default, this is set to `trace`.
 * `debug_mode` - Specifies if debug mode should be enabled.
 By default, this is set to `false`.
 * `development_mode` - Specifies if web interface development mode should be enabled.
-Applies only to config version 2.
 By default, this is set to `false`.
 * `end_time` - Specifies the time downloads should be stopped automatically.
 By default, this is set to `0:00`.
 * `file_mode` - Specifies the mode for created files.
 By default, this is set to `0644`.
 * `folder_mode` - Specifies the mode for created folders.
 By default, this is set to `0755`.